jamartinh/LRDT/README.md

 # LRDT
-Logistic Regrssión classifier with binary variables from random trees
+Logistic Regressión classifier with binary variables from random trees

 This module add the capability to include non-linear interactions between variables to a logistic regression classifier.